awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 Starting with SSM Agent version 2\.3\.612\.0, the `ssm-user` account isn't created automatically on Windows Server machines that are being used as domain controllers\.
 To use Session Manager on a Windows Server domain controller, create the `ssm-user` account manually if it isn't already present, and assign Domain Administrator permissions to the user\.

 **Important**
 In order for the ssm\-user account to be created, the instance profile attached to the instance must provide the necessary permissions\.
-For information, see [Verify or create an IAM instance profile with Session Manager permissions](session-manager-getting-started-instance-profile.md)\.
+For information, see [Verify or create an IAM role with Session Manager permissions](session-manager-getting-started-instance-profile.md)\.

 ## SSM Agent and the Instance Metadata Service \(IMDS\)<a name="imds"></a>

 Systems Manager relies on EC2 instance metadata to function correctly\.
 Systems Manager can access instance metadata using either version 1 or version 2 of the Instance Metadata Service \(IMDSv1 and IMDSv2\)\.
-For more information, see [Instance Metadata and User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+Your instance must be able to access IPv4 address of the instance metadata service: 169\.254\.169\.254\.
+For more information, see [Instance metadata and user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Keeping SSM Agent up\-to\-date<a name="updating"></a>